alexyingchen/accessguide/content/programmers.md

 ```

 ### P3.
 Make the human language defined in markup.
-> I like to read articles in both English and Portuguese, but if the language isn't defined then my screen reader can't do anything.
+> If the language isn't defined, my screen reader can't understand it.

 Ensure the default human language of each web page is programmatically determined.
 To be more advanced, ensure the language of each passage or phrase in the content is programmatically determined except for proper names, technical terms, vernacular language, or words of indeterminate language.